rapyuta-robotics/rapyuta-io-docs/hugo/content/core-concepts/builds/_index.md

 The maximum size of a docker image for cloud deployment is **10GB**.
 {{% /notice %}}

-You may explicitly specify the absolute path of Dockerfile, or rapyuta.io defaults the root of the git repository as the location of the Dockerfile.
+You may explicitly specify the absolute path of the Dockerfile, or the root of the git repository is set as the location of the Dockerfile.

 ### Docker image strategy
 This strategy builds a docker image locally.
 The docker image is usually